h2oai/wave/website/docs/enterprise/developer-guide.md

 ### Running an app under development

 Just run `q8s-cli bundle deploy` in your app git repository.
-This will automatically package your current directory into a `.qz` package, import it into the platform, and run it.
+This will automatically package your current directory into a `.wave` package, import it into the platform, and run it.

 In the output you will be able to find a URL where you can reach the instance, or visit the "My Instances" in the UI.